partiql/partiql-ir-generator/README.md

 The PariQL I.R.
 Generator (PIG) is a [nanopass](http://nanopass.org/) inspired type domain code generator currently targeting Kotlin.

+## API Status

+PIG is usable now but its API and the API of the generated Kotlin code should be considered unstable.

 ## Definitions

 - `type universe`: A collection of type domains.